mbalabanov/CFLMS-MarinBalabanov-CodeReview-10/README.md

 This is the __Big Library web application__, a big list of all media available in the library (books, CDs, DVDs) available over the web.

 This is a web frontend using HTML/CSS/JS and PHP with a MySQL DB.
 It runs on XAMPP locally.
+For a standard user please use username test1@test.com and password tatata.
+For an admin user please use username admin@admin.com and password tatata.

 The database is called _cflms-marinbalabanov-codereview-10_.
 Please import the database in the folder _db_export_ and run it in XAMPP.
 The columns of the main table __Media__ ( * ) are: